FlexMeasures/flexmeasures/documentation/benefits.rst

 Autonomy
 --------------
-The companies connected to |FLEXMEASURES_PLATFORM_NAME| only give up as much control as necessary.
+The companies connected to FlexMeasures only give up as much control as necessary.
 The asset owners still control the main behaviour of their assets.
 The owners allow the platform operator to schedule flexibility actions within limits they can set.

 Also the platform operator stays in charge:
-They can choose to approve all proposed flexibility actions manually or to let |FLEXMEASURES_PLATFORM_NAME| automatically schedule them.
+They can choose to approve all proposed flexibility actions manually or to let FlexMeasures automatically schedule them.
-As |FLEXMEASURES_PLATFORM_NAME| is open source, they can choose to host it themselves or let a third party (like Seita BV) do that.
+As FlexMeasures is open source, they can choose to host it themselves or let a third party (like Seita BV) do that.

 Profit sharing
 ---------------
 The platform operator and asset owners share the profit made from flexibility actions between them.
-|FLEXMEASURES_PLATFORM_NAME| provides basic accounting.
+FlexMeasures provides basic accounting.